nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/oop_full/README.md

 ## Java Exercises (OOP Design)

-Before starting this module, generate the JavaDoc documentation of the whole oop package.
+Before starting this module, generate the JavaDoc documentation of the oop_full package.

 In IntelliJ, click on the oop package then select Tools -> Generate JavaDoc...